Almost everything Tom Green says probably qualifies. For example:

 JFK referring to election judge Marilyn Manson as "scary androgynous white guy".

 A clone of Hitler pops up in the background of the film festival, but he wears a red armband with a Peace Sign on it.

 The clone of Elvis Presley is actually two twin brothers, one thin and one fat who apparently really let himself go over the summer and got addicted to junk food and tranquilizers.

-The cute and cuddly Geshi, the mascot of GESH High, turns out to be a vicious predator when Ghandi sets him free, devouring everything in its path, including the trees, while Ghandi backs away slowly, whistling innocently.
+The cute and cuddly Geshi, the mascot of GESH High, turns out to be a vicious predator when Gandhi sets him free, devouring everything in its path, including the trees, while Gandhi backs away slowly, whistling innocently.